We are delighted to announce further details about the WfM Women’s Conference which will take...

-Women for Mission was established over 100 years ago to promote the growth of the Christian faith by encouraging interest in mission as well as giving practical support to the Church’s mission work at home and overseas.
+Women for Mission was established over 100 years ago to promote the growth of the Christian faith by encouraging interest in mission as well as giving practical support to the Church’s mission work in Scotland and around the globe.

-Secondly, by encouraging women of all ages in the Free Church to use their gifts to support mission.
+- By encouraging women of all ages in the Free Church of Scotland to use their gifts to support mission.

-Supporting mission is also a fantastic opportunity to get creative and use our gifts.
-We have all been given gifts, and God loves it when we use them.
-How could you use your particular gifts to support mission or get involved in it directly?
+Supporting mission is a great opportunity to get creative and use our gifts.
+We have all been given gifts, and God loves it when we use them for his glory.
+How could you use your particular gifts to support mission, or get involved in it directly?

-Most importantly, mission work requires heartfelt prayer – individually, locally and nationally.
-One of the best ways for us to develop a heart for mission is to gather together with others and simply learn more, to raise awareness of various needs, to pray for mission work and to think of real ways we can actively support it and get involved.
+Mission work requires heartfelt prayer – individually, locally and nationally.
+One of the best ways for us to develop a heart for mission is to gather together with others and simply learn more, to raise awareness of various needs, to pray for work that is already being done and to think of real ways we can actively support it or get involved.
 There are many local WfM groups and mission support groups in Free Churches throughout Scotland who organise gatherings, events, initiatives and fundraising activities in their churches.

-On a national level, we encourage prayer for mission though both our Annual Meetingand the bi-annual Away Day,which is popular with women of all ages.
-These meetings are a great opportunity to gather together, learn more and be encouraged about the variety of mission work that is happening both at home and throughout the world.
+On a national level, we encourage prayer for mission though both our Annual Meeting and our biennial Women’s Conference which is popular with women of all ages.
+These meetings are a superb opportunity to gather together, learn more and be encouraged about the variety of mission work that is happening in Scotland and beyond.